Cyber Insurance

 Cybercrime is a multibillion-dollar industry.
 Security firms constantly struggle to stay ahead of hackers looking for lucrative victims.
 Even with careful security measures in place, catastrophic data breaches can, and do, occur.

-Phishing emails, malware, security breaches, network security issues, and computer system breakdowns are just a few examples of the kinds of cyber risks that could cause serious liability or losses.
+Phishing emails, ransomware, malware, lost thumb drives, network security issues, and weak passwords are just a few examples of the kinds of cyber risks that could lead to a serious incident.

 Where can I learn more about cyber liability insurance?

-If you want to learn more about this policy, you can find additional answers in our frequently asked questions about cyber insurance.
+If you want to learn more about this policy, you can find additional information in our frequently asked questions about cyber insurance.

 You may also like